 - Megakaryocytes, which produce the platelets necessary for normal blood clotting

-- Erythrocytes (red blood cells), responsible for carrying oxygen to tissues
+- Erythrocytes (red blood cells), which are responsible for carrying oxygen to tissues

-- Mast cells, best known for their participation in allergic response through the release of histamine
+- Mast cells, which are best known for their participation in allergic response through the release of histamine

-- Monoblasts, that serve as progenitors for monocytes, macrophages, and dendritic cells
+- Monoblasts, which serve as progenitors for monocytes, macrophages, and dendritic cells

 Each terminal effector cell type—the end product of each branch of the myeloid lineage—participates in the immune response in a unique way.
 For example, basophils act in many inflammatory reactions and secrete the anticoagulant heparin to slow the formation of blood clots.
-Eosinophils are well known for their roles in combating parasitic and viral infections through their release of major basic protein and ribonucleases.
-Neutrophils, the most abundant granulocyte, are front-line responders to sites of inflammation and infection and are able to attack and remove invading microrganisms through phagocytosis.
+Eosinophils are well known for their role in combating parasitic and viral infections through their release of major basic proteins and ribonucleases.
+Neutrophils, the most abundant granulocyte, are front-line responders to sites of inflammation and infection and are able to attack and remove invading microorganisms through phagocytosis.
 Macrophages are present in most tissues and recognize foreign antigens and damaged cells for immediate destruction via phagocytosis, a process that can also lead to antigen presentation and the activation of other immune cells.
 Upon tissue injury or pathogen infection, monocytes in the blood are recruited to the affected tissue and differentiate into macrophages.
-Dendritic cells have the capacity to engulf cellular and foreign material by phagocytosis which is then processed for presentation as antigens to T Cells.
+Dendritic cells have the capacity to engulf cellular and foreign material by phagocytosis, which is then processed for presentation as antigens to T cells.
 As such, dendritic cells serve to relay information about pathogens between the innate and adaptive immune systems.

-For more detailed information on assays to characterize the myeloid lineage, please visit our resource page on identifying myeloid subsets with antibodies.
+- For more detailed information on assays to characterize the myeloid lineage, visit our resource page on identifying myeloid subsets with antibodies.